Fato07/SpamMail-Classifier/README.md

   If the e-mail address of the sender is not on the black List of email addresses.
 Then unfortunately, the program would classify the email as not spam.

+  ## Improvements 🔗
+  - [ ] Implement Machine Learning in classifying mails
+  - [ ] Making the Tool Web Based and accessible over the internet